euphonie/study-notes/Other/ICU Certification/Median (Level 3).md

 - Levels
 	- Single leg extended allowed
 	- Extended single leg may not connect
+	- Single based split caches are not allowed
+	- Free flipping mounts and transitions are not allowed
 - Twisting
 	-  In transitions, one person must remain in contact with top
 		- 1 twisting rotation for top persons